azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-secrets.md

     * Set the adminUsername to your username
     * Set the dnsLabelPrefix to something that will be unique for the FQDN

-Once you have completed your files and have successfully submitted then please see how yours compare to the ones below.

 If you have time then work out the commands in either PowerShell or Bash to see the available Ubuntu virtual machine images from Canonical.
 (Hint: the publisher is Canonical.)

 We will return to key vaults and secrets when we look at the nesting.